 It is true that those dates provide valuable guidance, but how we store our food can make a significant difference in its longevity and safety.

 Additionally, it’s essential to pay attention to the storage conditions of different food items.
 Some products, like dairy and meats, require refrigeration to prevent spoilage.
 Others, such as dry pantry staples, fare best in cool, dry environments away from direct sunlight.
+Proper labeling combined with proper storage not only extends shelf life but also helps businesses build consumer trust by ensuring product safety.

 However, if you are a business owner or a food manufacturer, it is crucial to always put expire date labels on your product packaging for safety consideration.
 For reliable and efficient labeling solutions, see a complete list of thermal inkjet printers here.
+For example, a mid-sized dairy producer reduced labeling errors by 20% and increased consumer trust after upgrading to a TIJ printer for precise expiration date marking.
+This highlights the importance of using reliable coding technology in food production.

 Referensi: